code-dataset-2025/EmpiricalStudyOnUAVBugs/README.md

 ## Results

-The `results` folder contains the full results of our experiment.
+The `Result` folder contains the full results of our experiment.
 The structure of the folder is shown as below:

 ```
 Result